bitaculous/middleman-wundertuete/README.md

 MIT License

-“middleman-actionpack” is released under the MIT license.
+“middleman-wundertuete” is released under the MIT license.

 See “COPYING”.